France requests European support in Syria, Iraq, Africa

 Czech Defence Minister Martin Stropnicky said Prague would be ready to contribute to any possible ground troop operation in Syria, although Washington has ruled out such a move beyond special forces.
 "I can imagine some form of a limited contribution there, in the sense of an anti-chemical unit or healthcare personnel," Stropnicky said.

-Despite falling defence budgets, EU governments have only limited cooperation between their armed forces.
+Despite falling defense budgets, EU governments have only limited cooperation between their armed forces.
 EU "Battlegroups" of rapidly deployable forces, operational since 2007, have yet to be used.

 Only 22 of the EU's 28 countries are members of NATO.